 'Wow, can I go and look at the coach?
 Dad please,' Stan asked as he is always fascinated with relics of the past.

-So Stan's hand firmly in mine we waited for a break in the traffic, after what seemed like an eternity, we managed to cross just as a grey semi-trailer pulled in and parked.
-Walking around this new obstacle, the coach still there; Stan spent time examining the exterior of the coach and patting the horses.
+Stan's hand firmly in mine we waited for a break in the traffic, after an eternity, we managed to cross as a semi-trailer pulled in and parked.
+Walking around this new obstacle, we found the coach still there.
+Stan spent time examining the exterior of the coach and patting the horses.
 Once he had satisfied his curiosity outside, Stan wandered into the big shed behind where the driver and garage owner was chatting.

 'Check for spiders first Stan,' I advised and received a laugh in return.